Newman's conjecture for the partition function modulo integers with at least two distinct prime divisors: Proofs of Theorems , , and

 It follows that

 Thus, $\{-1\}$ is a set of representatives of $\overline{\Omega(f)}$.
-Therefore, Theorem \ref{thm : thm of weak} implies Theorem \ref{thm : thm 2}. \end{proof} As another application of Theorem \ref{thm : thm of weak}, we study the distribution of the number of generalized Frobenius partitions with $h$-colors modulo an integer $M$.
+Therefore, Theorem \ref{thm : thm 2} follows from Theorem \ref{thm : thm of weak} since $s(f)=1$, which makes the right side of the inequality in Theorem \ref{thm : thm of weak} equal to one. \end{proof} As another application of Theorem \ref{thm : thm of weak}, we study the distribution of the number of generalized Frobenius partitions with $h$-colors modulo an integer $M$.
 For convenience, let $c\phi_h(n):=0$ if $n$ is not a non-negative integer.
 Recall that the generating function of $c\phi_h(n)$ is given by

 where $Q(m_1,\dots, m_{h-1}):=\sum_{i=1}^{h-1} m_i^2+\sum_{1\leq i<j\leq h-1} m_im_j$.
 Let $A_{h}:=12(I_{h-1}+J_{h-1})$ and $g_{h}(z):=\sum_{m\in \mathbb{Z}^{h-1}} q^{m^{\top}A_{h}m}$, where $I_{h-1}$ is the identity matrix of size $h-1$ and $J_{h-1}$ is the matrix of size $(h-1)\times(h-1)$ with all entries being $1$.
 Then,